Innovation and Entrepreneurship

 If you are applying without a qualifying Danish AP degree – but have a comparable educational degree – we will evaluate your actual competences and motivation.
 Contact our student counselling at firstname.lastname@example.org or phone 7228 6020 to hear about your options and any possible additional requirements.

-In order to be admitted to the programme, you must have especially good and documented qualifications in English.
+In order to be admitted to the programme, you must have documented qualifications in English.

 We accept these tests with the following minimum scores: